Bevy Version:0.16(upcoming / release candidate)

 # (add any of these that you need)

-# Bevy functionality:
+# General Bevy features

 "subpixel_glyph_atlas", # Subpixel antialiasing for text/fonts